 The Windows registry is one of the most common causes of the BSOD.
 Over time, the registry gets cluttered with invalid files and other unwanted items that can make your system unstable.
 A blue screen of death occurrence is the ultimate sign of instability.
 You can run a registry cleaner to find out if the registry is stirring up all the trouble on your PC.
 These programs are fairly inexpensive and have the ability to automatically detect and remove the questionable items hiding out on your PC.

 When the blue screen of death shows up, it will be accompanied by a STOP code that gives details on what caused the problem.
-Be sure to jot down this information when troubleshooting blue screen of death errors to better your chances of successfully fixing the issue.
+Be sure to jot down this information when troubleshooting blue screen of death errors to better your chances of fixing the issue.
 If you need help with your BSOD errors, join our free computer repair forum for more assistance.